 Bob has been on the Board of the Michigan Meat Association as well as the AAMP (American Association of Meat Processors) Board.
 Bob has won numerous awards at the state and national level for his smoked products.
 Bob has been inducted into the cured meat hall of fame.
 Bob and Judy received the lifetime achievement award from AAMP for their service in the meat industry.
 Judy served many years as the secretary for the Michigan Meat Association.
 Bob has judged in cured meat shows at the state and national levels and made many great contacts over the years that has helped him make some great products.

-Judy has also been an essential part of the business, she has done the books for the entire time, and told Bob and Scott NO a few times when they wanted new equipment or an addition. wrapped 95% of the meat that has went through Bob's over the years.
-Judy has been the face of the retail area till Brad came back.
-Now she just runs the checkout and says you guys need to stock the freezer! (it's cold in there i'm not going in there!) we hear that a lot.
+Judy has also been an essential part of the business, now retired, she has done the books for the entire time, and told Bob and Scott NO a few times when they wanted new equipment or an addition.
+Wrapped 95% of the meat that has went through Bob's over the years.
+Judy has been the face of the retail area for many years.
+Now you can find her occasionally running the checkout and saying you guys need to stock the freezer! (it's cold in there i'm not going in there!) we hear that a lot.
 Judy has been an essential part of the catering for Bob's.
-Judy handles all of the ordering for the dry goods, wraps all of the silver wear for the numerous events with some help from her granddaughters, but mostly her. (can you see Bob trying to wrap silver wear?)
+Judy handled all of the ordering for the dry goods, wraped all of the silver wear for the numerous events with some help from her granddaughters, but mostly her (can you see Bob trying to wrap silver wear?).
 Judy has also been the referee between Scott and Bob when they don't see eye to eye on things ( you know new and old ideas) Oh and don't forget the grandma part!
-She has watched Lisa, Lydia and Dakota so Scott and Brad could work and not have to be off because of a sick kids.
+She has watched Lisa, Lydia, Dakota, Connor, & Jolene so Scott and Brad (and now Lisa) could work.

 Bob's oldest son Scott has been in the business most of his life (since age 8) starting at being in the way while Bob was slaughtering pigs, to doing the slaughter himself.
 Scott did leave for about 10 years and joined the operators union local 324, Then he came back to the business in hopes of taking over the business one day, Scott now runs all of the day to day operations of the business, Including production of the retail products to the slaughter and cutting of the custom animals.
 Scott is also responsible for most of the new products and does the R and D for Bob's.
 Scott has been to many classes for making products and food safety.
 The latest classes include dry sausage making at Iowa State and Seafood HACCP certified.